raphaFanti/portfolio/docs/projects/dynamic_vibration_absorber.md

 The complexity of the **mathematical modeling** involved interested me right away, and alongside a group we developed a system that resembles the anti earthquake buildings.

-Added to the challenge and group work, this project allowed me to apply knowledge of another passion back then: airplane model building.
+Added to the challenge and group work, this project allowed me to apply knowledge of another passion back then: **airplane models** building.

 # A moving target